HOW A GUIDE CAN HELP ANIMAL LOVERS, ADVOCATES AND EXPERTS

 But when animals are a big part of our lives, we can experience multiple and frequent losses—we may have to say goodbye to a pet, find a new home for a foster or rescue dog, care for animals who have been abused or make decisions about euthanasia.
 When this happens, it’s actually healthy—though painful—to feel grief.
 It’s how you know your heart is working.

-When the pain of loss and stress add up, sometimes we block that flow of compassion.
-When our flow of compassion is blocked, we get depleted.
-That feeling of depletion is called compassion fatigue, burnout, secondary trauma or ongoing grief.
-It affects your whole health, your relationships and your enjoyment of life.
+When the pain of loss and stress adds up, sometimes we block that flow of compassion and become depleted.
+That feeling of depletion is called compassion fatigue, burnout, secondary trauma, cumulative grief, or ongoing grief.
+It affects your whole health, your relationships, and your enjoyment of life.

 But while grief is unavoidable for folks who work with animals, compassion fatigue is not.
-In fact, compassion is your golden ticket: In my private and group workshops, you’ll learn how to keep compassion flowing through your heart so you can continue to do the lifesaving work you love.
+In fact, compassion is your golden ticket: In my private and group workshops, you’ll learn how to let compassion flow where it's meant to go --including to you and your fellow animal lovers so you can continue to do the lifesaving work that you love.

-Like our animal friends, we understand each other best when we observe each other’s body language, facial expressions, tone of voice and energy levels.
-While online resources offer much-needed support, nothing compares to the replenishing power of connecting in person as we navigate together through each unique situation and set of challenges.
+Like our animal friends, we understand each other best when we observe each other’s body language, facial expressions, tone of voice, and energy levels.
+While online resources and books can offer much-needed information and support, nothing compares to the replenishing power of connecting either in-person or LIVE face-to-face virtually through Zoom.
+Both of these vehicles for workshops facilitate healing and can help you apply and practice strategies that YOU need to enhance your life-enriching, soulful journey with the animals.